 Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature yield two conclusions, with fundamental implications for the way we think about ourselves, organize society, and conduct affairs:

-Homo Creativus (the new and authentic sense of who we really are and why we live) and Global Creativity Crisis (the radically different understanding of the modern crises) require us to fundamentally rethink the way we live, work, raise children, educate the youth, manage institutions and organizations, govern society, and relate with one another and with the natural world.
+Homo Creativus ("as nature made us") — the sobering and revealing sense of who we really are and why we live — and Global Creativity Crisis — the radically new understanding of the modern crises — require us to fundamentally rethink the way we live, work, raise children, educate the youth, manage institutions and organizations, govern society, and relate with one another and with the natural world.

 Practical implications of Homo Creativus and Global Creativity Crisis for human affairs and for our planetary future are the reason for the newly launched global civic creativity campaign, "Time to Rethink Everything: So That Mankind May Thrive and Flourish Into the Infinite Future."